- Representative Matters

 HONORS & AWARDS

-In 2014, Mr. Keats was recognized by The Legal 500 for his practice in Securities Litigation.
+Mr. Keats has been recognized by The Legal 500 for his practice in Securities Litigation.

 ADMITTED TO PRACTICE